4l1fe/node_crud/README.md

 ## DB

-Took the key-value embedded db `levelup` as a simple storage avoiding db administration and setting up.
+Took the key-value embedded db `levelup` as a simple storage avoiding db administration and setting up. **De-normalized data model** is chosen over **ER model** as the second is not required.

 We keep a project minimalistic and implement features we need only extending it on demand.

 ## Curl testing commands